constraintAutomaton/Traveling-with-a-Map/review/letter.md

 ### Add a brief discussion in the conclusion about construction/maintenance of shape indexes (currently stated as "beyond the scope").

-**Change:** We added a brief discussion in the conclusion noting that, although construction and maintenance were beyond this work's scope, shape indexes are lightweight and low-cost to produce and maintain, with descriptive ones generatable automatically.
+**Change:** We added a brief discussion in the conclusion noting that, although construction and maintenance were beyond this work's scope, shape indexes are lightweight and low-cost to produce and maintain, with descriptive ones that can be generated automatically.

 ### Add examples for each definition or conceptual step in the Approach section.